At Madison Chamber's IceBreaker, speakers emphasize building an inclusive economy

-Speakers at the Greater Madison Chamber of Commerce's 2022 IceBreaker luncheon on Wednesday focused on how to build a more inclusive economy amid the global pandemic.
+How to build a more inclusive economy amid the COVID-19 pandemic was the focus of speakers at the Greater Madison Chamber of Commerce’s 2022 IceBreaker luncheon on Wednesday.

-The roster of speech-givers included CEO of advocacy nonprofit The Empowerment Experiment Foundation and Maggie Anderson and UW-Madison researcher Alondra Fernandez.
+The roster of speech-givers included Maggie Anderson, CEO of advocacy nonprofit The Empowerment Experiment Foundation, and UW-Madison researcher Alondra Fernandez.

+During her keynote talk, Anderson, of Oak Park, Illinois, said she poured $94,000 into Black-owned businesses over the course of a yearlong experiment that begun in 2009.
+Her desire was to raise awareness about the economic struggles the minority group faces in comparison to their white counterparts.

 People are also reading…

+Anderson authored “Our Black Year: One Family’s Quest to Buy Black in America’s Racially Divided Economy.”
+In 2020, she launched a movement to reclaim the Black hair care industry.

+Fernandez, who plans to attend medical school, is a participant in the Deferred Action for Childhood Arrivals (DACA) program, having been brought from Mexico to the United States by her family before age 4.

-The eighth annual event sold out in record time, Chamber president Zach Brandon said during his opening remarks Wednesday at the Kohl Center sports venue in Downtown.
-In just a few short days to weeks after going on sale, 775 members of Madison's business community were slated to attend the event, which was last held in-person three years ago.
+The eighth annual event sold out in record time, chamber president Zach Brandon said during his opening remarks at the Kohl Center sports venue Downtown.
+Just weeks after going on sale, 775 members of Madison’s business community were slated to attend the event, which was last held in-person three years ago.

-"Today, we center on the word recalibrate," Brandon said, defining that as "the act of revaluing," "reprioritizing" (That's) not going back … but casting a new lens on our challenges."
+“Today, we center on the word ‘recalibrate,’” Brandon said, defining it as the act of reprioritizing and “casting a new lens” on local business challenges.

-But sometimes it took a while to find the products Anderson's family wanted — there were many "food and retail deserts," she said.
-Many of the Black-owned businesses Anderson supported overall have since closed, she said.
+But sometimes it took a while to find the products Anderson’s family wanted — there were many “food and retail deserts,” she said.
+A majority of the Black-owned businesses Anderson supported overall have since closed, she said.

-The Chamber upon the event's conclusion praised several developments on the South Side that promote Black-owned businesses — specifically the Urban League of Greater Madison's Black Business Hub and The Center for Black Excellence and Culture.
+With that, the chamber praised several developments on the South Side that promote Black-owned businesses — specifically the Urban League of Greater Madison’s planned Black Business Hub and the coming Center for Black Excellence and Culture.

+In her speech, Fernandez reflected on how her status as a temporary citizen of the U.S. made her feel different from her siblings and peers, especially when applying to college and pursuing her career in biology.

+“I am a Wisconsinite,” she said.
+“I want there to be a spot for me and others like me.
+I am here because my parents had a dream, and I am a Dreamer.
+I could scale back on my dreams, but why should I?
+I belong here.
+My status may be temporary, but I want my impact to be permanent.”

-The Chamber also touted a website it's building called Dije, both Spanish for "I said" and standing for "Diversity, Inclusion, Justice and Equity."
+The chamber also touted a website it is building called Dije — both Spanish for “I said” and standing for “Diversity, Inclusion, Justice and Equity.”
 The site is expected to fully launch in May.

 Emilie Heidemann picks her 5 favorite 2021 stories